-- (a) If an agreement requires one party to deliver commercial, technical, or scientific information to the other for its use in performing its obligations under the contract or obligates one party to handle or process proprietary commercial data, including customer accounts and lists, and the receiving party has reason to know that the information is confidential and not intended for republication, the following rules apply: - (1) As between the parties, tThe information and any summaries or tabulations
+- (a) Except as otherwise provided in subsection (a), if an agreement requires one party to deliver commercial, technical, or scientific information to the other for its use in performing its obligations under the contract or obligates one party to handle or process proprietary commercial data, including customer accounts and lists, and the receiving party has reason to know that the information is confidential and not intended for republication, the following rules apply: - (1) As between the parties, the information and any summaries or tabulations based on the information remain the property of the party delivering the information, or in the case of commercial data the party to whose commercial activities the information relates, and may be used by the other party only in a manner and for the purposes authorized by the agreement. - (2) The party receiving, processing, or handling the information and its agents shall use reasonable care to hold the information in confidence and make it available to be destroyed or returned to the delivering party according to the agreement or

-- based on the information remain the property of the party delivering the information, or in the - 2 case of commercial data the party to whose commercial activities the information relates, and - 3 may be used by the other party only in a manner and for the purposes authorized by the - 4 agreement. - 5 (2) The party, including its agents, receiving, processing, or handling the - 6 information shall use reasonable care to hold the information in confidence and make it available - to be destroyed or returned to the delivering party according to the agreement or the instructions - 8 of the delivering party. - 9 (b) If technical or scientific information is developed during the performance of the - agreement, as between the parties, the following rules apply: - (1) If information is developed jointly by the parties, rights in the information are - held jointly by both parties subject to the obligation of each to handle the information in a - manner consistent with protection of the reasonable expectations of the other respecting - 14 confidentiality. - 15 (2) If the information is developed by one of the parties, the information is the - 16 property of that party. - 17 (c) This section does not apply to transactional data or to information intended by the - parties to be published by the licensee. - 19 Uniform Law Source: None. - 20 Committee Votes: 21 1.
-V - 1.
-Voted unanimously to approve the section in principle. - 22 Reporter's Note:
+- the instructions of the delivering party. - (b) Except as otherwise provided in subsection (c), if technical or scientific information is developed during the performance of the agreement, as between the parties, the following rules apply: - (1) If information is developed jointly by the parties, rights in the information are held jointly by both parties subject to the obligation of each to handle the information in a manner consistent with protection of the reasonable expectations of the other respecting confidentiality. - (2) If the information is developed by one party, the information is the property of that party. - (c) This section does not apply to transactional data or to information intended by the parties to be published by the licensee.

+Uniform Law Source: None.

+1. Voted unanimously to approve the section in principle.

 1. Subsection (a) states the principle that, unless agreed to the contrary, the delivering party or the person about whose business the commercial data relates maintains ownership of the data.
 This deals with an important issue in modern commerce relating to cases in which one party transfers data to another in the course of the transaction.
 The default rule applies to cases involving information that has not been released to the public and that the recipient knows is unlikely to be released.
 The default presumption is that the information is received in a confidential manner and remains the property of the party who delivers it to the transferee.
-In effect, the circumstances themselves establish a
+In effect, the circumstances themselves establish a presumption of retained ownership.